byu-oit/BYU-AWS-Documentation/README.md

 ## Permission Boundaries

 AWS has recently expanded its IAM capabilities with the release of a feature called Permissions Boundaries.
 In the past we were forced to be overly restrictive on IAM privileges due to privilege escalation risk.
 With permissions boundaries the idea is that we can now give more IAM privileges to engineers with the exception that there is a boundary on those permissions.
 In practice this means that with the PowerUser role engineers can now create roles and policies themselves as long as they attach the iamRolePermissionBoundary policy.
 Other benefits to the new Power User role include being able to create service roles and create and delete cloud formation stacks.

 For instructions on how to use permission boundaries click [here](/images/permissionBoundaries.pdf).

 ## Infrastructure as Code

-### Handel
-If you want to use [`handel`](https://github.com/byu-oit/handel) or [`handel-codepipeline`](https://github.com/byu-oit/handel-codepipeline), you need to have an account configuration file at [byu-oit/handel-account-configs](https://github.com/byu-oit/handel-account-configs).

-If your AWS resources need access to on-prem resources like OracleDB, be sure to use the identifiers for the VPCs, subnets, and subnet groups associated with the VPN (e.g. `vpn-oit-oregon-dev` instead of `oit-oregon-dev`).

-Also be sure to specify the `permission_boundary`.

 ### Terraform
 You can get started with [Terraform](https://github.com/hashicorp/terraform) using the documentation at [byu-oit/terraform-documentation](https://github.com/byu-oit/terraform-documentation).